Orange County Semi-Truck Accident Lawyers

 Driving Under The Influence

-To keep themselves awake and alert, some truck drivers take drugs or alcohol, specifically beer and amphetamine.
+To keep themselves awake and alert, some truck drivers take drugs or alcohol, specifically beer and amphetamines.
 However, these substances can induce many adverse effects, such as:

 - Reduced concentration